 Two simple steps allow you to get POIs pushed along your route.

-Login and go to your route and select the Pencil (Route Edit) Button above the route (see figure below).
+Login and go to your route and select the Edit Button (Pencil).

 Select form the Edit-menu the option "Add places of interest"